flowjs/ng-flow/README.md

 Need example?
 ============
-Clone this repositry and go to "ng-resumable/samples/basic/index.html"
+Clone this repository and go to "ng-resumable/samples/basic/index.html"